 (guest blog by RFC Communications Director, Amber Black)

-We’re in the midst of awarding our first grants of 2017 at the RFC.
-To date, four new grantees have joined the RFC community this spring and additional new applications are pending.
+We’re in the midst of awarding our fall 2017 grants.
+To date, six new grantees have joined the RFC community and additional new applications are pending.
 So far, the new grantees include: